Luai-Salah/Quelos/README.md

 # Quelos
-A Game Engine based on Hazel made by The Cherno
+A Game Engine based on Hazel 2D made by The Cherno: https://www.youtube.com/@TheCherno

-just a fun project I am working on, adding stuff to it whenever I am free. though most of the stuff I add are eventually added to the main engine so it doesn't make much of a difference xD

 The end goal is a more extended and more polished version of the Hazel 2D since it's going to get discotinued at some point.
-And it will eventually support 3D as well (hopefully)
+And it will eventually support 3D as well (hopefully).

+For context it's a 2D Game Engine with a proper editor and a 3D scene view for convenience with a set of 2D tools that will help building games.
+A 3D game can be built in it but it will be rather hard becuase the engine lacks the needed tools.
+After the core 2D engine is done this Engine will start supporting 3D bit by bit but the main focus will still be 2D